munificent/craftinginterpreters/book/statements-and-state.md

 *   Ruby avoids some ambiguity by having different naming rules for local and global variables.
-However, blocks (which are more like closures than like "blocks" in C) in Ruby have their own scope, so it still has to deal with ambiguity.
+However, blocks (which are more like closures than like "blocks" in C) in Ruby have their own scope, so it still has the problem.
     Assignment in Ruby assigns to an existing variable outside of the current block if there is one with the same name.
 Otherwise, it creates a new variable in the current block's scope.

 *   CoffeeScript, which takes after Ruby in many ways, is similar.
 It explicitly disallows shadowing by saying that assignment always assigns to a variable